Skip to main content

 Overall, getting used to the SpaceMouse requires a bit of patience—something 3Dconnexion warned me about.
 After 20 minutes of trying to walk through the door and up the stairs to the second floor in my model, I started to get the hang of it.
 The stairs have a landing and switchback, and I initially struggled with turning around without accidentally tilting up, which would leave me facing a wall or losing the model entirely.
 With more practice and some adjustments to sensitivity, I’m sure the experience will become smoother.

 One thing that I have seen on the suppliers website is for the supported software you can customize the radial menu and hook it up to, say, the part design and sketcher operations.
-This is true for both the Spacemouse and the CADMouse (link below).
+This is true for both the 3Dconnexion Spacemouse and the 3Dconnexion CADMouse (Customization for FreeCAD).

 In my next sitting I will like to explore these customizable features.